-No, not Radio Shack – Twitter.
+No, not Radio Shack – Twitter and the SQLcommunity Slack.
 Right now, no matter when you’re reading this, there are people on Twitter who can answer quick questions for you.
 Thanks to an excellent idea by Aaron Nelson (@SQLVariant), it’s even easier now.
 In this post, I’ll show how to ask questions and how to answer them.

 Sign up for a Twitter account.
 You don’t have to follow anyone, but if you want to, I’d suggest following my SQL Server Twitter list instead of individual people.
-I’ve got a post on how to use Twitter lists, but in a nutshell, they let you keep in touch with a lot of people who focus on a particular topic.
+Lists let you keep in touch with a lot of people who focus on a particular topic.
 The cool part is that their tweets don’t clutter up your main Twitter page, which is important because there’s several hundred SQL Server folks on Twitter as of this writing.

 When you need help, write a tweet and include #SQLHelp in the tweet, like this: